MuratCiftci/Huffman-Coding/README.md

 2. Use the binary tree to decode the encoded binary file to generate a decoded file.

 Command to build the java files:- make
-This command should produce two binary files: encoder and decoder.
+This command should produce two binary files: encoder and decoder(along with other required class files).

 To run encoder:
 <i>java encoder <input_file_name></i>

-Running encoder program must produce the output files with exact name "encoded.bin" and "code_table.txt".
+Running encoder program will produce the output files with exact name "encoded.bin" and "code_table.txt".

 On the other hand, decoder will take two input files.
 We will run it using following command:

 <i>java decoder <encoded_file_name> <code_table_file_name></i><br>
 In this case: java decoder encoded.bin code_table.txt

-Running decoder program must produce output file with exact name "decoded.txt".
+Running decoder program will produce output file with exact name "decoded.txt".